andfanilo/pyspark-tutorial/README.md

 ## Prerequisites

 - [Anaconda 2019+](https://www.anaconda.com/download/)
-- Required Java 8.
-You may experience difficulties with Java 9/13.
+- Required Java 8/11.
-    - You can set the `JAVA_HOME` environment variable to point to the Java 8 folder you want to use for the project, from `Edit the system environment variables` window or `set JAVA_HOME=<path_to_java>` in command-line before running `jupyter notebook`.
+    - You can set the `JAVA_HOME` environment variable to point to the Java 8/11 folder you want to use for the project, from `Edit the system environment variables` window or `set JAVA_HOME=<path_to_java>` in command-line before running `jupyter notebook`.
-    - You may also install Java JDK 8 **inside** your Anaconda environment with `conda install -c cyclus java-jdk`.
+    - You may also install Java OpenJDK **inside** your Anaconda environment with `conda install openjdk`.
+The `JAVA_HOME` variable should be automatically updated for this environment only.

 ## Run